-P. Chowdhuri (e-mail: pchowdhuri@tntech.edu) and C. Pallem (e-mail: cpallem21@tntech.edu) are with the Tennessee Technological University, Cookeville, TN 38505.
-J.A.
-Demko (email: demkoja@ornl.gov) and M.J.
-Gouge (e-mail: gougemj@ornl.gov) are with the Oak Ridge National Laboratory, Oak Ridge, TN 37831 The refrigeration system of a superconducting cable is one of the principal items of the capital cost.
-The introduction of the high temperature superconductors (HTS) has increased the possibility of industrial application of superconducting cables significantly because (i) nitrogen as cryogen, in comparison to helium, is in abundant supply and therefore is inexpensive, and (ii) the efficiency of the higher temperature (77 K) nitrogen-cooled refrigeration system is considerably higher than the helium-cooled (10 K) refrigeration system.
+The refrigeration system of a superconducting cable is one of the principal items of the capital cost.
+The introduction of the high-temperature superconductors (HTS) has increased the possibility of industrial application of superconducting cables significantly because 1) nitrogen as a cryogen, in comparison to helium, is in abundant supply and, therefore, is inexpensive, and 2) the efficiency of the higher temperature (77 K) nitrogencooled refrigeration system is considerably higher than the helium-cooled (10 K) refrigeration system.

 Comparing ac and dc superconducting cables, the power-handling capability of an ac superconducting cable is limited by the stability limit of the power system; the dc superconducting cable has no such constraint.
 The charging current of an ac superconducting cable can be a significant fraction of the load current, particularly for long cables, thus reducing the power-handling capability of an ac cable considerably.
+Moreover, the large capacitance of a long ac superconducting cable will impose a capacitive load to the power system, causing voltage regulation problems.
+The system will require reactive compensation at frequent intervals along the length of the ac cable.
 A dc superconducting cable does not suffer from this constraint.
-An ac superconducting cable has hysteresis and eddy current losses in the superconductor and its stabilizer caused by the ac magnetic flux, in addition to the dielectric losses.
-These 'cold' temperature losses when translated to the room temperature, will demand higher refrigeration power to maintain the cable at the superconducting temperature.
-Moreover, the high faultcurrent level in the ac system may drive the superconductor 'normal' which may cause damages to the to superconductor.
+An ac superconducting cable has hysteresis and eddy-current losses in the superconductor and its stabilizer caused by the ac magnetic flux, in addition to the dielectric losses.
+These "cold" temperature losses when translated to the room temperature, will demand higher refrigeration power to maintain the cable at the superconducting temperature.
+Moreover, the high fault-current level in the ac system may drive the superconductor to "normal" which may cause damage to the superconductor.
 External fault current limiters may be required in the ac superconducting cable system to prevent the conductor from going normal.
-In fact, no ac circuit breaker exists today which can continuously carry the fullload current required for an ac superconducting cable, let alone the interruption of fault currents.
-A dc superconducting cable does not need a circuit breaker for point-to-point power transmission.
+In fact, no ac circuit breaker exists today which can continuously carry the full-load current required for an ac superconducting cable, let alone the interruption of fault currents.
+A dc superconducting cable does not need a dc circuit breaker for point-to-point power transmission.
 The converters at either end of the dc cable will act as electronic circuit breakers, in addition to their primary function of power conversion.
-Because of the fast response time of the converters, the fault currents are limited to low values, thus minimizing the hazard of the superconductor going 'normal'.
-Although a dc superconducting cable may be the most suitable choice for long-distance, high-power transmission of electrical energy, the electrical performance of the dc superconducting cable under commercial operating conditions should be thoroughly investigated.
+Because of the fast response time of the converters, the fault currents are limited to low values, thus minimizing the hazard of the superconductor going "normal."

-Unlike normal (copper or aluminum) conductors, a superconductor has no tolerance for temporary overcurrent conditions; if the current exceeds the critical current limit of the superconductor, it will go 'normal' and may be severely damaged.
+Although a dc superconducting cable may be the most suitable choice for long-distance high-power transmission of electrical energy, the electrical performance of the dc superconducting cable under commercial operating conditions should be thoroughly investigated.
+Unlike normal (copper or aluminum) conductors, a superconductor has no tolerance for temporary overcurrent conditions; if the current exceeds the critical current limit of the superconductor, it will go "normal" and may be severely damaged.
 A fault in the cable system, e.g., a flashover of an insulator at the inverter end, will cause the cable current to rise.
-The cable may go 'normal' if the fault current exceeds the critical current of the superconductor.
+The cable may go "normal" if the fault current exceeds the critical current of the superconductor.
 Therefore, one needs to estimate the magnitude and duration of the fault current.